The 33 Best Things To Do in Chicago

 Chicago features one of the best skylines in the nation.
 The industrial city ranks 11th for the most completed skyscrapers, over 150 meters worldwide.
 The only American city ranking higher is New York.

-One of the top things to do in Chicago is view the majestic skyline from above.
+One of the top things to do in Chicago is to view the majestic skyline from above.
 Head to the building formerly known as the Sears Tower, which was renamed Willis Tower, to the chagrin of many residents, and visit the Skydeck to view the city from 1300 feet in the air.
-At one time, the Sears Tower was the tallest building in the world, but it’s long since lost the title.

 Explore the History of Al Capone

-Chicago was home to one of the United State’s most notorious criminals, the 1920s gangster Al Capone.
+Chicago was home to one of the United States’ most notorious criminals, the 1920s gangster Al Capone.
 The city celebrates its nefarious history with various tours showcasing Capone’s haunts.

 Try a Chicago Deep Dish Style Pizza…